jgrowl/depot_tools/README.md

 Instructions
 ---------------

-  - Clone this project in your oh-my-zsh custom plugins directory
+  - Clone this project in your oh-my-zsh plugins directory
-  - `cd depot_tools`
-  - `git submodule init`
-  - `git submodule update`
   - Add depot_tools to the list of enabled plugins in your `.zshrc` file

 Further information about the actual depot_tools can be found here on the official [depot_tools] site.